MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P4-Game-Objects/content.md

 #Creating the seal scene

-The process to add our cute but evil seal's is very similar to the penguin.
+The process to add our cute but evil seals is very similar to the penguin.

 > [challenge]
 > See how far along you can get setting up the *Seal.sks*, no peeking at the solution :]